Kim Coughey 021-245-5990

 Junior Restricted Class: Being drivers 10 years & under the age of 14 years.
 They are not permitted to compete in Cadet, Junior or Senior Class.
 Boxed Muffler is compulsory.

 Junior Class: Being drivers aged 12 years and under 17 years.
-They are not eligible to complete in the Senior Class if under 16 years of age as at 1 November.
+Minimum weight to enter is 55kg with helmet.
+They are not eligible to compete in the Senior Class if under 16 years of age as at 1 November.

 Senior Classes: Minimum age 16 years as at 1 November.